cloudmesh/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 Please read the installation section in this manual completely, and understand the items explained before you install.
 Do not just paste and copy text in your terminal and execute it as it could have unexpected consequences.
-This also helps to decide which instalation method is best suited for you.
+This also helps to decide which installation method is best suited for you.

+We are providong a **clickable** map to help you in your decision process which version to install.

+.. todo:: this effort was just started so teh instalation documentation is
+          currently in a development stage.

 .. mermaid::